 Preparing for a remote audit during the coronavirus pandemic

-With the current social distancing measures, business closures and restrictions on non-essential travel, a remote audit has become a necessary alternative to visiting organisations in person.
+With the continuing social distancing measures, business closures and restrictions on non-essential travel, a remote audit has become a necessary alternative to visiting organisations in person.
 For organisations facing uncertainty and challenges, it’s more important than ever to retain required standards and meet regulatory requirements.
 While there are some drawbacks and reservations relating to auditing remotely, adapting to this practice helps to ensure business processes are correctly being adhered to, and potentially highlighting anything which isn’t up to standard, allowing you to identify actions to address this.

 How is remote auditing performed?